Assigner of home health care aides admits taking bribes

 The 61-year-old Jersey City resident worked at the Hudson County Office on Aging as a referral coordinator.
 The office is part of the state Division of Disability Services, which works to promote independent living for people with disabilities.

-Nicolas admitted accepting cash from an executive of a company that trains health care workers, in exchange for referring patients to the company.
+Nicolas admitted to accepting cash from an executive of a company that trains health care workers, in exchange for referring patients to the company.

 The U.S. attorney’s office says Nicolas accepted $600 on two occasions and $1,000 on a third occasion.